LungHleng/BrightTV--Viewership/README.md

 Problem Statement
 How can BrightTV grow its subscription base?
 An analysis of user trends, consumption drivers, and growth strategies.

-Aim
+Aim:
-IThe aim of the project isTo provide actionable insights for BrightTV's CVM team to drive subscription growth, optimise content strategy, and boost user engagement.
+The aim of the project isTo provide actionable insights for BrightTV's CVM team to drive subscription growth, optimise content strategy, and boost user engagement.

 The Objectives
 -Understand user trends: demographics, viewing patterns